Reformed fundamentalism: Verbal plenary inspiration

 Since the scriptures are the work of God, "[s]peculation into the "how" of inspiration is a prying into what is not revealed [...]
 We are not told how God inspired the writers of the scriptures.
 It is probable that none could know save those who were so energized" and the particular process of inspiration and the doctrine of scripture is likened to the incomprehensible (to reason) doctrines of the Trinity and incarnation.
 The overarching salvific end of the scriptures (2 Tim.
 3.15) is often emphasised, and that hermeneutical limitations do not subtract from the salvific end and Divine activity of the scriptures.
 Psalm 119.89 is shown to defend the eternal settling of the Bible.
 The verity of inspiration and purity of the words are predicated as resting upon the scripture itself, whether all the writers knew they were writing scripture or not.
-The canon is defined as the collection of inspired books that God alone intended to be the rule of faith, and imposed on the consciences of Christians: feasibly inspired works, such as the Epistle to the Laodiceans (Col. 4.
-16), were therefore unintended to become a rule of faith for the entire Church.
+The canon is considered the collection of inspired books that God alone intended to be the rule of faith, and laid on the consciences of Christians; other apostolic works, such as Paul's Epistle to the Laodiceans (Col. 4.
+16), were therefore unintended to become a 'rule of faith' for the entire Christian community.

 Verbal inspiration, upheld by various Protestant churches, maintains that the individual backgrounds, personal traits, and literary styles of the writers and compilers were authentically theirs, but had been providentially prepared by God for use as His instrument in producing scripture.
-It is held that the normal exercise of endowed human abilities was unhindered and that the process of inspiration was superintended so mysteriously, that every word written was the exact word God wanted to be written, free from all confusion and inaccuracy.
-The words in the infallible originals (autographs), as well as the concepts, were given by inspiration, an inspiration unable to be dissected (e.g. into substance and form).
-The originals are considered inspired, and the copies and printed editions when free from erratum, are handled as God-breathed and are the veritable rock of translation foundation.
+It is held that the normal exercise of endowed human abilities was unhindered and that the process of inspiration was superintended so mysteriously, that every word written was the exact word God wanted to be written.
+Original words of scripture are considered to be of an 'holistic inspiration' (i.e. unable to be dissected into substance and form).
+Copies and printed editions when free from scribal erratum, are handled as God-breathed and are the foundation of translation.
 Therefore, the scripture is considered unfailing and blunder-exempt from within (ab intra).
 The biblical writer/prophet's scriptural familiarity is considered providentially prepared.
-Additionally, the languages in which the writing was completed, are considered as being perfectly adapted to the expression of God's "divine thoughts."
+Additionally, the languages in which the writing was completed, are considered as being perfectly adapted to the expression of God's 'divine thoughts.'

 The translations of the Greek New Testament and Hebrew Old Testament are considered the inspired word of God to the extent that they are a close, accurate rendering of the scriptures.
 Wherever the English version of the testaments lies fairly within the confines of the original, the authority of the latest form is as great as that of the earliest.
 In other words, inspiration is not considered as 'limited to that portion which lay within the horizon of the original scribes'.
 The Bible's inspiration is made immediately apparent by the Holy Spirit to the believer only, who has been gifted the Spirit at salvation.